 His passion is Lego and his life is built around it.
 New York City-based Sean Kenney is a renowned, award-winning artist and “professional kid” who uses LEGO to design and create contemporary sculptures.
 With over 5 million LEGO pieces completed to date, his sculptures can be found in high-profile events, major corporate functions and venues around the world.

 His work has been featured in The New York Times, The Wall Street Journal, The Washington Post, ABC World News, ELLE, Wired and countless more.
 Sean became a LEGO designer and builder after working in the computer technology field.

-LEGO has recognized Sean for his proficiency and granted his license to sell his LEGO art.
-Since his start, he has moved from exhibiting his work worldwide into other avenues of LEGO building and expanded his product offering to custom built portraits, wall art Furniture activations and children’s books.
+LEGO has recognized Sean for his proficiency and granted him license to sell his LEGO art.
+Since his start, he has moved from exhibiting his work worldwide into other avenues of LEGO building and expanded his product offering to custom-built portraits, wall art Furniture activations and children’s books.

 To learn more about Sean Kenney visit www.seankenney.com.